ViaScientific/vfoundry-training/metadata-geo_tutorial.md

 * Note: 'sample' is the name of the Samples collection.
 ```

-14. Insert new columns by clicking the plus button at the top left.
+14. Insert new columns into Samples collection by clicking the plus button at the top left.
 Enter new name and label values using the table below.

 | New Column Name      | New Column Label       |
 | :----:      |    :----:              |